India rejects patent on Pfizer's arthritis drug

 Drug patents have become a thorny issue for global drugmakers seeking to expand in India’s fast-growing healthcare market.

-Companies including Pfizer, Bayer (BAYGn.DE) and Roche ROG.VX have in recent years struggled to retain exclusivity on drugs in India, and have blamed patent laws they say are designed to favour the local industry.
+Companies including Pfizer, Bayer and Roche have in recent years struggled to retain exclusivity on drugs in India, and have blamed patent laws they say are designed to favour the local industry.

 India, however, has said its drug patents policy is designed to ensure medicines remain affordable for the country where less than 15 percent of the population has health insurance.